vfarcic/vfarcic.github.io/jenkins-docker/REQS.md

 ## Checklist

-Please execute the commands from [http://vfarcic.github.io/jenkins-docker/reqs.html](http://vfarcic.github.io/jenkins-docker/reqs.html) to verify confirm that you fullfil all the requirements for the workshop.
+Please execute the commands from [http://vfarcic.github.io/jenkins-docker/reqs.html](http://vfarcic.github.io/jenkins-docker/reqs.html) to confirm that you fullfil all the requirements for the workshop.
 If one of the commands fail, please contact me through email (viktor@farcic.com) or DevOps20 Slack channel.
 You can register to Slack through [slack.devops20toolkit.com](slack.devops20toolkit.com).
 My user is `vfarcic` if you prefer sending me a private message.